OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Open Research Agent

 \paragraph{Environment Exploration via Callbacks.} In complex environments, aggregate metrics alone are frequently insufficient to diagnose failure causes (e.g., timeouts, deadlocks, safety violations, or brittle corner cases).
 OR-Agent therefore augments experimentation with environment exploration through callbacks.
-The Experiment Agent can request changes to callback definitions that control what the environment exposes (e.g., intermediate state summaries, per-step diagnostics, constraint violation traces).
+The Experiment Agent can request changes to callback definitions that control what the environment exposes.
 By iteratively refining callbacks, the agent can progressively narrow down hypotheses about failure mechanisms, closely mirroring the scientific practice of instrumenting an experiment to observe previously hidden variables.
-Because callback classes are typically lightweight, OR-Agent permits complete callback rewrites when necessary.
-Moreover, the Experiment Agent is instructed to generate detailed and structured analyses of experimental outcomes wrapped by ``thinking'' tags~\cite{wei2022chain}).

-\paragraph{Dynamic Allocation of Experiment Rounds.} A fixed budget for experimentation is suboptimal: promising directions often deserve more iterations, while clearly unpromising candidates should be terminated early to conserve compute.
-OR-Agent implements \emph{dynamic experiment round allocation}, where the maximum number of refinement attempts for a candidate is adapted based on its observed potential (e.g., relative improvement over parent, elitist status).
-Intuitively, candidates that show meaningful improvement receive expanded experimentation budgets, while candidates that regress are allocated fewer attempts.
-In addition, the Experiment Agent may terminate early when (i) the primary bottleneck has been identified but cannot be fixed by minor edits, or (ii) repeated attempts fail to yield progress, in which case the agent produces an experiment summary emphasizing persistent failure causes and actionable redesign directions.
+\paragraph{Dynamic Allocation of Experiment Rounds.} Using a fixed number of experiment rounds for every candidate is often an inefficient use of computational resources.
+Candidates with strong potential typically benefit from additional refinement, whereas those showing little promise should be discarded early.
+To address this issue, OR-Agent implements \emph{dynamic experiment round allocation} strategy, where the maximum number of refinement attempts for a candidate is adapted based on its observed potential, such as its improvement over the parent solution or its elitist status.
+In general, candidates demonstrating consistent progress are granted additional experimentation opportunities, while those with deteriorating performance receive a reduced computational budget.

-\paragraph{Context Compression for Long Experiment Histories.} Iterative experimentation introduces a well-known systems challenge: the context required to condition subsequent decisions grows with the number of experiments, potentially overwhelming model attention even when the nominal context window is large.
-OR-Agent incorporates a context compression mechanism that periodically summarizes experiment history into a progressive report.
-This enables long experiment chains (e.g., 30 rounds) while preserving the most salient information: best score so far, performance evolution, key insights, and persistent issues (See Appendix~\ref{app:experiment_history_compression_example} for example).
-In parallel, verbose raw environment output for each evaluation is truncated using a simple but robust strategy (head+tail retention) to preserve early configuration signals and late-stage error traces (e.g., exception backtraces), while still informing the agent of the total length of omitted content.
-Alternative summarization strategies (e.g., learned extractors or LLM-based compression of raw logs) are compatible and left as extensible components.